"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 Statistically, Nourdine questions the general assumption by laymen that more fish are being caught today than in earlier years.

-"That's pretty hard for me to swallow, particularly when you consider that there were some fifty or sixty canneries operating in the Puget Sound area.
+"That's pretty hard for me to swallow, particularly when you consider there were some fifty or sixty canneries operating in the Puget Sound area.
 In the San Juans there were two canneries on San Juan Island, one at Deer Harbor and West Sound on Orcas.
 Anacortes had four or five and Bellingham had a half dozen.
 There were also a number of fish canneries in Port Townsend, Everett, Seattle" [and Shaw Island.]

 In 1910, Albert Jensen established his shipyard at the east end of Friday Harbor off San Juan Channel.
 Many changes have taken place since the yard opened all those years ago.